micene09/scarlett/docs/guide/why.md

 ## 💎 Key features

-Here we are, with the lovely help of colleagues and friends, here is the full list of key features, extending the main principles.
+Here we are, with the lovely help of colleagues and friends, here is the full list of key features, all covering the main principles.

 * [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) & [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) based rest client
 * Both Functional and Class API style